-Main additional tasks, duties and rights are the following:
+Main additional tasks, duties and rights are the following16:

-- adopt a draft and final programming document containing multi-annual and annual programming (Article 32(1)(a) and (b) FR; as regards non-substantial amendments to the annual work programme, the MB may delegate the power to the Authorising Officer of the Agency) - decide on the carry-over of budget appropriations (Article 12(3) FR) - be informed by the Executive Director of non-significant budget transfers and decide on significant transfers within the budget (Article 26 FR) - adopt (limited) changes to the establishment plan (Article 38 FR) - deliver the consolidated annual activity report of the Authorising Officer and its assessment to the Court of Auditors, the Commission, the European Parliament and the Council (Article 48(2) FR); (by 1 July) - receive results of ex ante and ex post evaluations of programmes or activities which entail significant expenditure (Article 29(4) FR) - scrutinise implementation of the action plan, prepared by the Executive Director, to follow-up on the results of the evaluations (Article 29(5) FR) - receive information on achievement of objectives and sound financial management (Article 28(3) FR) - receive information on the observations by the European Parliament accompanying the discharge decision (Article 105(1) FR) - act as competent authority for conflicts of interest of the Executive Director in his or her role as financial actor under the Financial Regulation (Article 42(3) FR) - decide on whether to accept any legacies, donations or grants from other EU sources or any voluntary contribution from the Member States or from their regulatory authorities (Article 22(2) FR) - be informed before the Executive Director signs a Contribution Agreement (Article 7(6) FR).
+- adopt a draft and final programming document containing multi-annual and annual programming (Article 32(1)(a) and (b) FR; as regards non-substantial amendments to the annual work programme, the MB may delegate the power to the Authorising Officer of the Agency) - decide on the carry-over of budget appropriations (Article 12(3) FR) - be informed by the Executive Director of non-significant budget transfers and decide on significant transfers within the budget (Article 26 FR) - adopt (limited) changes to the establishment plan (Article 38 FR) - deliver the consolidated annual activity report of the Authorising Officer and its assessment to the Court of Auditors, the Commission, the European Parliament and the Council (Article 48(2) FR); (by 1 July) - receive results of ex ante and retrospective evaluations of programmes or activities which entail significant expenditure (Article 29(4) FR) - scrutinise implementation of the action plan, prepared by the Executive Director, to follow-up on the results of the evaluations (Article 29(5) FR) - receive information on achievement of objectives and sound financial management (Article 28(3) FR) - receive information on the observations by the European Parliament accompanying the discharge decision (Article 105(1) FR)

-&lt;sup>14 See MB/29/2019.
+14 See MB/29/2019.

-&lt;sup>15 See Article 99 of the REACH Regulation.
+15 See Article 99 of the REACH Regulation.
 The Financial Regulation is contained in Regulation (EU, Euratom) 2018/1046 and states in article 70(1) that EU bodies, such as agencies, must adopt financial regulations based on a framework financial regulation adopted by the Commission.
 The framework financial regulation is contained in Commission Delegated Regulation (EU) 2019/715 of 18 December 2018.
 The Management Board has adopted the ECHA Financial Regulation (MB/29/2019 final) in agreement with the Commission.
 ECHA's Regulation follows very closely the Commission's framework, with the exception, for example, of a provision allowing joint procurements with the Finnish State procurement agency.

-Some provisions of the REACH Regulation are further detailed in the Financial Regulation.
+16 Some provisions of the REACH Regulation are further detailed in the Financial Regulation.